OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 A message's execution CAN be retried multiple time.

-Note: When combined with *Non-Replayability*, this property allows the message execution to be retried multiple time in case the execution failled, with the guarantee that the meesage will not be successfully exected more that once.
-This process can be used to achieve *eventual Liveness*.
+Note: When combined with **Non-Replayability**, this property allows the message execution to be retried multiple time in case the execution failled, with the guarantee that the meesage will not be successfully exected more that once.
+This process can be used to achieve **Eventual Liveness**.

 #### Ordered Execution